Homeless Client Services

 If the Coordinated Entry System indicates a household may be eligible for housing services, a referral is made to an agency or agencies.
 Referral agencies within the Coordinated Entry System will contact the household within 3 days.

-Referrals to the Homeless Prevention Office (HPO) will be contacted within 2 days to complete a full application for services.
-In instances of high application volume, applicants may be placed on the waiting list prior to receiving a full application for services.
-The provision of services through HPO is in order of the prioritization list.
+Referrals to the Homeless Prevention Program (HPP) will be contacted within 2 days to complete a full application for services.
+The provision of services through HPP is in order of the prioritization list.
 Based on prioritization, households may be referred and eligible but not receive assistance due to limited funding.
+PLEASE NOTE, THE HOMELESS PREVENTION PROGRAM DOES NOT HAVE RAPID RE-HOUSING FUNDING FOR THE 2024-2025 GRANT YEAR (OCT.
+1, 2024 - SEPT.
+30, 2025).

 STEP 4: Rapid Re-housing Application

 Assistance applications are distributed based on Coordinated Entry prioritization.
-Once the application is provided, complete and return with the required additional documents as soon as possible.
+Once provided, the application be completed and returned with the required additional documents as soon as possible.
 Incomplete or partial applications will not be processed.

 STEP 5: Deposit & First Month Rent

 Assistance is provided in order of first qualified applicants.
-Following application approval, client location of housing, passing inspection, and execution of lease, as well as other required documents, the Homeless Prevention Prevention Office will remit payment for deposit and first month rent.
+Following application approval, client location of housing, passing inspection, and execution of lease, as well as other required documents, the Homeless Prevention Program will remit payment for deposit and first month rent.
 Payments are made directly to the property owner/manager.

 Unit rent amount and utility allowance must be within current HUD Fair Market Rent guidelines to receive assistance.
-The program DOES NOT assist with subsidized housing units.
+The program DOES NOT assist with subsidized housing units, due to federal grant requirements.